 The Best Minimalist Travel Accessories and Sustainable Travel Gear

 Photo by Annie Spratt

-Our Best Travel Gear Recommendations
+Our Best Minimalist Travel Accessories and Sustainable Travel Gear

-The Best Travel Gear: Bags
+The Best Minimalist Travel Gear: Backpacks

 For longer trips, your best bet is the Osprey Fairview for a typical woman’s build and the Farpoint for a typical man’s build.
 (Not sure what would be best?
 Order both and return one.)
 By packing smart, you can stay on the road indefinitely using just this and a day bag.
 They both come with many fitting options so you can adapt the pack to your body.
 A favorite feature are all of the carrying options.
-Wear it as a backpack for long hauls through the city, airport, or trail, but zip away the straps when you are about to board the plane or public transit.
+Wear it as a backpack for long hauls through the city, airport, or trail, but zip away the straps when you are about to board the plane or jump on public transit.
 Then you can carry it as a duffle, or even just use the top handle, and easily slide it it into the overhead compartment on the plane or tuck it by your feet on the subway.
 At 40L, this bag is small enough to carry on almost all airlines.

 For the most frequent travelers, nothing beats a NOMATIC pack.
 After traveling extensively over many years and trying countless bags, this 30L bag is the top pick for shorter trips.
 It safely stores your laptop and is TSA ready with its laptop sleeve.
 A few packing cubes and other essentials are easily organized because of the smartly designed extra pockets and expandable zipper.
 There are two easy access water-bottle pockets so you can also carry your travel mug without spills.
 It is anti-theft, has multiple carrying options, and is rugged but still stylish.
 Infrequent travelers don’t need something this sturdy and should consider another more affordable brand.
 The whole NOMATIC line is recommended for very frequent travelers.

-For travel purses and daypacks, Sherpani is my top pick.
+For travel purses and feminine daypacks, Sherpani is my top pick.
 They are cute and well organized enough for daily use, but I buy them specifically for their travel features.
 In most major cities, our biggest threat isn’t violence, it is pickpocketing.
 When I know I’m going to be on crowded public transport or in a densely packed tourist hotspot, I use the zipper locks and extra clips.
 Most bags in this line have RFID protection and anti-slash straps.
 As a busy mom on trips, it provides some peace of mind while I’m juggling kids, luggage, and passports.
 Additionally, they are usually made with vegan leather and/or recycled materials.
 I often travel with a small purse that fits inside a daypack, so I can adapt to the needs of the day and go as light as possible.
 I also recommend Baggalini bags and daypacks.

-The Best Travel Gear: Organizing Your Clothes
+The Best Minimalist Travel Accessories: Organizing Your Clothes

 The hype is well founded on packing cubes, they really do make things easier and that is why they are at the top of our best travel gear list!
 We use them for all types of trips and packing situations: hotels with roller suitcases, backpacking, sailing, and car camping.
 You’ll always know where each clothing item is, and when you open up your bag in new lodgings, everything is easy to find.
 Plus, if your bag is pulled out at airport security, you have an extra level of privacy.
 We mostly use E-Bags and they have held up well for years.

 A mini clothesline is a surprisingly useful piece of gear.
 We are big fans of packing light, but that means we have to do more laundry.
 Sometimes a visit to a laundromat can be an interesting local experience, but often we have other things we would rather do.
 String up this mini clothesline after you wash your clothes in the sink or washer.
 (Lots of international rentals have a washing machine but no dryer.)
 If you get in the habit of doing this after dinner once or twice a week while traveling, you can pack in a lot more adventure.
 Plus they come in handy after getting caught in heavy rain or after spending a day at the beach.

 Unless we are moving or traveling under unusual circumstances, we try to avoid checking luggage.
 This means we have to be very thoughtful about what we pack and what we leave behind.
 A luggage scale helps make this easy, even when we are on our way home and have picked up weight in added souvenirs and gifts.
 This scale is lightweight enough to travel with us and we can plan **before** we get to the airport what extra coats we are going to wear to board the plane and keep our packed weight down.
 This is an item you can leave behind if you are experinced at packing light, but it can be worth the extra space if you aren’t.

-The Best Travel Gear: Food and Drinks
+The Best Sustainable Travel Gear: Food and Drinks

 Whether we are going on a road trip or boarding a plane, we always try to bring a reusable travel mug.
 They easily make the list of best sustainable travel gear because you can ditch all the disposable coffee cups.
 These mugs make it easy to hit the road first thing in the morning and they reduce waste.
 For our family of five we have about a dozen of these in the cupboard so we can grab them and go.
 Sticking with the same type makes it easy to always find a matching lid!

 Hydro Flask Water Bottle

 Staying hydrated is key to staying healthy and packing in a lot of adventures so a water bottle is always at the top of our packing list.
 Hydro Flasks are better insulated than most.
 They also offer straw and sport top lids so you can adapt the bottle to the type of travel you’ll be enjoying.
 We slide ours into the side pocket of our day bags and stop at the refill station once we are through security at the airport.
 If you are staying in a hotel, most of their fitness centers have a filtered water dispenser.
 Stop in on your way in and out of your room each day to stay hydrated without creating more plastic waste.

 Okay, we admit to being coffee snobs!
 But really, it is a drag to drink the coffee that is in most hotels and sometimes you don’t have time to stop to pick up groceries before you check into a home rental.
 If the thought of being without good coffee in the morning makes you anxious, just keep a box of Starbucks Coffee Vias in your bag.
 They aren’t as good as a freshly ground slow drip or a pour over, but they are much better than 90% of the coffees you’ll find in hotels and will give you are great start to your mornings.
 If you are concerned about the waste from the packaging, another good option is an AeroPress , which makes a smooth, quick brew on the go.
 If you are traveling very light, it may take up too much space so consider the measurements (9 1/2″ h X 4″ w X 4″ d) before purchasing.

 DO YOU WISH YOU COULD TRAVEL MORE?

-I’d like to send you two free gifts!
+I’d like to send you a free gift!